alankritkhatri/alankrit.dev/src/content/posts/rest_apis_babies.md

 - take a request
 - deliver a response

-The inner logic or the magical aspect is mostly written in **separate files**.
+The inner logic or the magical aspect of how to figure out what to return is mostly written in **separate files**.

 ![Cute API explanation](https://voyager.postman.com/illustration/diagram-what-is-an-api-postman-illustration.svg)